messagebird/go-rest-api/UPGRADING.md

 ### Other improvements
 Although those are all breaking changes, it's worth mentioning this new version brings a number of other improvements.
 An example is that the client now supports contacts and groups - enjoy!

+## `v5.5.0` -> `v6.0.0`
+### Version suffix
+To preserve import compatibility, the go command requires that modules with major version v2 or later use a module path with that major version as the final element.

+So all imports of `go-rest-api` are replaced as `go-rest-api/v6`.